kadykov/typstCV/kadykov-cv-fr.typ

 #import "style.typ": *

-#let post-name = "Ingénieur de Recherche"
+#let title = "Ingénieur de Recherche"

 // Call the function from `style.typ` and pass variables to set up the document style
 #show: setup-style.with(keywords: (